MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>literature and data-based</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>1) a simulated population is generated to reproduce a realistic distribution across geographical space and realistic contact patterns 2) country-scale simulation which can embed a high level of details and structure and parameterize different strategies, but demands many geographical, social and health data</details>
+<details><summary> <b>Comment/issues</b> </summary>1) a simulated population is generated to reproduce a realistic distribution across geographical space and realistic contact patterns 2) country-scale simulation which can embed a high level of details and structure and parameterize different strategies, but demands many geographical, social and health data</details></br>

-##Bayesian semiparametric time varying model for count data to study the spread of the COVID-19 cases
+## Bayesian semiparametric time varying model for count data to study the spread of the COVID-19 cases
 ### General information
 **Authors** : Arkaprava Roy and Sayar Karmakar</br>
 **Publication date** : 04/05</br>